HarishFulara07/BINGO/README.md

 You can play this game [here] (https://letsplayagame.herokuapp.com/gamebingohome/)

-You can find other games that i made [here] (https://letsplayagame.herokuapp.com/games/)
+You can play other games that i made [here] (https://letsplayagame.herokuapp.com/games/)